zach-blumenfeld/content-creation-tools/README.md

 # Content Creation Tools
-Work - make AI do it for you
+Work: make AI do it for you!

 A random collection of AI tools to automate marketing work that I am either to lazy or nerdy to do manually.